corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/mutual-tls.md

 As the gateway manages the TLS connections for an entire cluster, the TLS mode (mutual or one-way) is defined in the gateway configuration and applies to the entire cluster.
 As a result, any group hosted in a mutual TLS cluster must be a mutual TLS group, and all its members must be hosted on a mutual TLS cluster.

-{{< note >}}
-Mutual TLS is relevant only for [dynamic networks](../deploying/network-types.html#dynamic-networks), as [static networks](../deploying/network-types.html#static-networks) can only span a single cluster.
-{{< /note >}}

 The server gateway has a set of accepted certificate subjects.
 As part of the client certificate verification, the server rejects a connection with a certificate that has a subject not specified in the allowed list.
+Before a member can register with a cluster that is configured with mutual TLS, you must add the certificate subject of that member to the allowed list of the MGM.
+Once a member is successfully onboarded, the MGM distributes the certificate subject of the member to all other members in the group.
+The gateway in each member cluster uses this to accept TLS connections from any onboarded member.

-For information about how to onboard to dynamic networks, see the [operating tutorial](operating-tutorials/onboarding/mutual-tls.md).
+For information about how to onboard to dynamic networks that use mutual TLS, see the [operating tutorial](operating-tutorials/onboarding/mutual-tls.md).
+Mutual TLS is relevant only for [dynamic networks](../deploying/network-types.html#dynamic-networks), as [static networks](../deploying/network-types.html#static-networks) can only span a single cluster.